quickdon/DeltaMol/README.md

 saving a `baseline_test_predictions.png` or `potential_test_predictions.png`
 scatter plot that compares predictions against the true energies.

-Distributed training is fully supported: launch the CLI with `torchrun` (for example `torchrun --nproc_per_node=4 python -m deltamol.main train-potential ...`) to perform single-node multi-GPU optimisation, or combine `--nproc_per_node` with `--nnodes` to scale across machines.
+Distributed training is fully supported: launch the CLI with `torchrun` to perform single-node multi-GPU optimisation, or combine `--nproc_per_node` with `--nnodes` to scale across machines.
 The trainer automatically detects the world size, keeps logging confined to the designated main process, and averages metrics across ranks.
 Advanced settings such as backend selection, explicit `WORLD_SIZE`, or a fixed main-process rank can be expressed inside the training